jeremykenny/nhl-api/README.md

 # acceptance criteria
 Ability to specify date to provide game results summaries for.
 For each game, provide:
+    - Hyperlink to corresponding Game Result Details resource
+    - Hyperlink to corresponding Game Player Stats resource
     - How game ended (normal, overtime, etc)
+    - For each team:
+        - Hyperlink to team resource
-    - For each team, abbreviation of team name and number of goals scored.
+        - abbreviation of team name
+        - number of goals scored.

 # resource requirement
-Game Result Details
+Game Results Details
 # user story
 As a stats junkie, I want detailed performance information for each team in a game so I can predict the winners of future games.
 # acceptance criteria
 Ability to specify game to provide result details for.
+Provide hyperlink to Game Player Stats resource
 For each team in the specified game, provide:
     - team name
+    - Hyperlink to team resource
     - number of goals
     - number of shots
     - number of hits